 A Combination of Several Types of Services

-As we mentioned earlier, some of these services are held in combination with other services.
+As was just mentioned, some of these services are held in conjunction with other services at other locations.

 The Benefits of Preplanning a Funeral Service

-Today, people are comfortable with the idea of death and dying in today's society, and they are increasingly aware of the fact that death is the ultimate reality of this materialistic world.
-At the same time, the funeral has a lot of significance in our society.
-This is why there are many people who try to preplan their own funeral service before it's their turn to die.
+People have become accustomed to the concepts of death and dying in today's society, and they are increasingly aware of the fact that death is the ultimate reality of this materialistic world.
+At the same time, the funeral service carries a great deal of weight and importance in our culture.
+Because of this, a lot of people try to organise their own funeral service before it's their turn to die.

-- It makes it possible for the members of your family to be aware of all your wishes which they can carry out without thinking much.
+- It makes it possible for the members of your family to be aware of all of your wishes, which they can then carry out without much thought on their part.

-- It lightens the emotional and financial burden on the surviving family members.
+- It eases the mental and financial burden that has been placed on the surviving members of the family.

-- It keeps a record of all the significant vital statistics that are necessary for the completion of legal paperwork.
+- It maintains a record of all the significant vital statistics that are necessary for the completion of legal paperwork.
 This results in time savings, and additionally, everything is carried out in an organised fashion.

-- It provides you with the assurance as well as the peace of mind that every detail has been taken care of just the way you want.
+- It provides you with the assurance as well as the peace of mind that every detail has been taken care of exactly how you want it to be.